-CDBG stands for the federal Community Development Block Grant Program; RDA stands for the City's Redevelopment Agency Housing Set-Aside funds; Zoning Mod does not stand for any source of funding, but rather for lot area modification that were granted in return for dedication of affordable housing units.
+1CDBG stands for the federal Community Development Block Grant Program; RDA stands for the City's Redevelopment Agency Housing Set-Aside funds; Zoning Mod does not stand for any source of funding, but rather for lot area modifications to the City's zoning code that were granted in return for dedication of affordable housing units.

 As indicated in the Assessment of Conversion Risk section below, nonprofit owners are considerably more likely than for-profit owners to maintain affordable housing units beyond the expiration of affordability controls.
-Only seven (8.8 percent) of the 80 at-risk affordable rental units are owned by for-profit owners.
+Only seven (4.48.8 percent) of the 15880 at-risk affordable rental units are owned by for-profit owners firms.